ros-infrastructure/rospkg/doc/packages.rst

 so there are quite a few tools in ROS that help you manage them.
 This
 includes:

- * `rospack <http://www.ros.org/wiki/rospack>`_: find and retrieve information about packages.
+ * :ref:`rospack`: find and retrieve information about packages.
 The ROS build system also uses ``rospack`` to locate a package and build its dependencies.
  * `roscreate-pkg <http://www.ros.org/wiki/roscreate>`_: create a new package.
  * `rosmake <http://www.ros.org/wiki/rosmake>`_: build a package and its dependencies.
  * `rosdep <http://www.ros.org/wiki/rosdep>`_: install system dependencies of a package.